3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ![eFUSE test point](/img/firefly_rk3288_efuse_testpoint.png)

-EFUSE_VQPS pin is connected to test point T17, which is located on board backside, behind SoC.
+EFUSE_VQPS pin is connected to test point T17, located on the backside, behind the SoC.

 ![T17 location](/img/firefly_t17_location.png)

-On board it is located here.
+On the board, it is located here.

 ![T17 location on board](/img/firefly_t17_location_on_board.jpg)

 ### Attempt 2

 I took a lab power supply.
-I tried to find some thin probes without success, so I used the probes I had together with male jumper wires.
+I tried to find some thin probes without success, so I used the probes I had, together with male jumper wires.

 ![powering eFUSEs](/img/powering_efuses.jpg)